Adam Marshall is the Member for Northern Tablelands in the NSW Parliament, Minister for Agriculture and Minister for Western New South Wales.

 At a by-election in May 2013 Adam was elected to the NSW Parliament to represent the third largest seat in the State – Northern Tablelands.
 During his time in Parliament, Adam has chaired several committees and inquires and served as a Temporary Speaker of the Legislative Assembly.

-Adam was returned at the March 2015 election, was appointed Parliamentary Secretary for Northern NSW and Renewable Energy in 2016, and was promoted to his Ministerial role in 2017.
+Adam was returned at the March 2015 election and was appointed Parliamentary Secretary for Northern NSW and Renewable Energy in 2016, and was promoted to his role as Minister for Tourism and Major Events, and Assistant Minister for Skills in 2017.
+Adam was re-elected in the March 2019 state election and was given the role as Minister for Agriculture and Minister for Western New South Wales.